 2. Awareness Of Medical Conditions

 By incorporating anatomical models and anatomical charts into the patient education processes, patients will have an improved understanding of a specific medical condition, diagnosis, disease, or disability.
-Patient education may include preventative education or awareness, including discussions regarding skin cancer, or more specific recommendations regarding a diagnosis of Type II diabetes and how to manage it properly.
+Patient education may include preventative education or awareness, including discussions regarding skin cancer, or more specific recommendations regarding a diagnosis of diabetes and how to manage it properly.

 3. Physical Therapy Patient Education